bazelbuild/bazel-gazelle/README.rst

 .. |mandatory| replace:: **mandatory value**
 ..
 End of directives

-Gazelle is a build file generator for Go projects.
-It can create new BUILD.bazel files for a project that follows "go build" conventions, and it can update existing build files to include new sources, dependencies, and options.
-Gazelle may be run by Bazel using the `gazelle rule`_, or it can be run as a command line tool.
-Gazelle can also be run in an external repository as part of the `go_repository`_ rule.
-Gazelle may be extended_ to support new languages and custom rule sets.
+Gazelle is a build file generator for Bazel projects.
+It can create new BUILD.bazel files for a project that follows language conventions, and it can update existing build files to include new sources, dependencies, and options.
+Gazelle natively supports Go and protobuf, and it may be extended_ to support new languages and custom rule sets.

+Gazelle may be run by Bazel using the `gazelle rule`_, or it may be installed and run as a command line tool.
+Gazelle can also generate build files for external repositories as part of the `go_repository`_ rule.

 *Gazelle is under active development.
 Its interface and the rules it generates may change.
 Gazelle is not an official Google product.*